“Injustice anywhere is a threat to justice everywhere. We are…tied in a single garment of destiny.” — Reverend Dr. Martin Luther King, Jr.

 Should we continue legacy admissions?
 Should we do nothing and leave the government out of it altogether because there isn’t a problem or the problem is solving itself?
 These are tough issues and my goal isn’t to sway you in one direction or the other so much as to provide you some historical perspective.

 Until recently, we robbed ourselves by needlessly watering down and warping our society through outdated tribalism and chauvinism.
 John Kennedy put it best when he said, of minorities and Whites, “We owe them — and we owe ourselves — a better society.”
-Take baseball as a microcosm, to illustrate the point.
+Racism isn’t any good for the racist let alone the victim.
+Take baseball as a microcosm.
 Let’s say we divide all of today’s pros into four separate leagues — Whites, Blacks, Hispanics, and Asians – each league with the same number of teams and roster sizes as the major leagues.
 Think of how inferior each league would be compared to the current integrated league, that combines the most talented players from each race.
 Sure enough, one reason some players opposed integration in 1947 was their fear that roster spots would be tougher to come by.
 They were the honest ones.
 If others really thought, as they claimed, that Blacks and Hispanics were incapable of playing well, then what was there to fear?
 If you really think others are inferior, then why support barriers that would prevent them from competing against you?
 If you don’t believe that, and there’s no sound biological basis to support racism, then you could see the baseball analogy as representing how we weakened American society for centuries.
 For all we know, a white supremacist could die tomorrow of a disease we might’ve cured if we hadn’t limited African Americans to lives of sharecropping after the Civil War.
 How much potential talent did we waste to protect a social order whose only attributes were “tradition,” an irrational belief in zero-sum class relations, and a petty form of pride?

 It’s encouraging that much of that history strikes people today as unfair.
 It shows that, while there’s still work to be done, Americans have come a long way in a relatively short amount of time.
 If this chapter has seemed long and hard to digest, keep this in perspective: the modern United States is arguably the most diverse and racially tolerant major country on Earth.
 Some progress has been ongoing since 1776, but the Civil Rights Movement of the postwar period ramped things up dramatically.
 A critical balance of Americans (some enthusiastically, some grudgingly, all imperfectly) came to embrace a real, full-fledged democracy — the strongest kind of democracy.